Skip to content

 3. Create a new application

-4. Copy your API Key and optionally your API Secret
+4. Copy your API Key

-5. Use these when creating the XamanAdapter
+5. Use it when creating the XamanAdapter

 javascript